-Q6: When jobs at risk, wouldn’t people cut down spend on non-essential things ?
-Lock down really teach us how low our actual needs are .
+Q6: When jobs are at risk, wouldn’t people cut down spending on non-essential things?
+Lockdowns really teach us how low our actual needs are.
 How do retailers plan on non-essential things?

-Q7: How much recent (sales) data will be important/useful for forecast in future.
-As pandemic seems to be very rare event.
+Q7: How much recent (sales) data will be important/useful for forecasting in the future.
+A pandemic seems to be a very rare event.
 How we can best use this data?

 Q9: Do you have a recommendation for furloughed boots on the ground planners/buyers as to where they should even start when they return to the office as it relates to inventory?
 It could all seem so overwhelming with weeks/months away from the business.